balakreshnan/synapseAnalytics/AzureMLSDKtest.md

 Synapse has the ability to run spark based code which leads to Data engineering or feature engineering and also Machine learning.
 This articles describes how to train a machine learning model using spark in synapse.

 ## Prerequiste
-Create Azure Machine learning services.
+- Create Azure Machine learning services.
 Select the region as same as synapse analytics.
-Create a pyspark notebook.
+- Create a pyspark notebook.
+- Run each batch statement in separate cell in notebook.

 ## Check version to see if library is available.
 ```